 Follow these tips to learn more about what to wear in Malaysia!

 The island of Langkawi is a laid-back tropical paradise.
 In the island of Penang, Georgetown street art is Insta-worthy mural heaven and it’s also an architectural treasure, too.
 Melakka is the same.
 Kuala Lumpur is a thriving metropolis full of museums, shopping malls and open air markets, a philharmonic orchestra, and uber modern futuristic architecture.

 The national flower, the hibiscus, is seen everywhere, from the money to the lampposts.
 Monkeys can be found just outside the city, there are firefly colonies along the river, there are elephant sanctuaries and traditional orang asli (literally “original people”) villages where people live without electricity and grow or hunt their food.
 The whole country is beautiful and complex.

 Walking around the capital, Kuala Lumpur (KL), we see women in skirts and tops, jeans, shorts, robes that cover from neck to toe with colorful headscarves, saris, kurtas, anarkali and fitted slacks.
 There’s a little bit of everything here, in a wonderful fusion of style and culture.

-When planning what to wear in Malaysia think lightweight airy fabrics in vibrant prints and colors.
+When planning what to wear in Malaysia, think about adding lightweight airy fabrics in vibrant prints and colors to your travel capsule wardrobe.
 Color is a major element in fashion.